RehabAbotalep/RehabAbotalep.github.io/_posts/2024-03-12-github-foundation-exam.md

 Starting the GitHub certification journey has been an enriching experience for me.
 Going beyond just earning a badge,  the preparation process itself enhanced my understanding of GitHub's tools and workflows.

 Whether you're a beginner or an experienced user, getting certified can solidify your skills.
 With determination and ample resources, passing the GitHub Foundations exam is within reach.
 Best of luck on your certification journey.

+> If you are preparing for GitHub Actions Exam, check out this post [How to Pass GitHub Actions Certification Exam: My Own Certification Journey](https://rehababotalep.github.io/posts/github-actions-exam/)
+{: .prompt-tip }